Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: : Framework Design

 The attestations are generated from a custom ML library built atop PyTorch.
-A hash of the Python code responsible for these attestations, along with PyTorch and all other files used by the enclave, is embedded into the enclave using the Gramine framework, which provides a library OS that allows the integrity of the Python code to be verified when read from disk, incorporating it into the \texttt{MRENCLAVE} value included in SGX attestations.
+A hash of the Python code responsible for these attestations, along with PyTorch and all other files used by the enclave, is embedded into the enclave using Gramine, which provides a library OS that allows the integrity of the Python code to be verified when read from disk, incorporating it into the \texttt{MRENCLAVE} value included in SGX attestations.

 \method includes a wrapper for Python's \texttt{open} library call, which is used to read input files into memory, hashing them at the same time, allowing PyTorch to randomly access measured files without risk of time-of-check-time-of-use (TOCTOU) vulnerabilities.
-We implement an additional mechanism to check the resulting hash against a manifest, allowing for a single short measurement of large directories of input files without the need to keep them all in memory.
+We implement an additional mechanism to check the resulting hash against a manifest, allowing for a single short measurement to represent a large directory of input files without the need to keep them all in memory.

 After the computation is complete, a hash of the output is incorporated into the user data field of an SGX report, which is then used to obtain a DCAP quote~\cite{dcap} that can be verified by remote parties.
 This output takes the form of a JSON string representing a fragment of the model card metadata\footnote{\url{https://github.com/huggingface/hub-docs/blob/main/modelcard.md}}, where a model is named with the hash of its file.